1st Infantry Division Partners with Romanian Forces in Smardan

-U.S. Army Lt.
-Col. Thomas Sacchieri, the battalion commander for 1st Battalion, 16th Infantry Regiment, 1st Infantry Division, discusses the importance of joint training with Romanian land forces during a live-fire exercise, Jan.
-30, 2026, on Smardan Training Area, Romania.
-Through realistic, combined training, U.S. Army and Romanian land forces strengthened partnership, shared tactical knowledge, and enhanced combat readiness.
+U.S. Army Soldiers with 1st Battalion, 16th Infantry Regiment, 1st Armored Brigade Combat Team, 1st Infantry Division partnered with Romanian Land Forces to conduct a live fire exercise featuring the American’s M1A2 Abrams and the Romanian’s TR-85 M1 Main Battle Tanks, Jan.
+30 - Feb.
+3, 2026, on Smardan Training Area, Romania.
+Through realistic, combined training, U.S. and Romanian Land Forces strengthened interoperability, shared tactical knowledge, and enhance combat readiness.
 The joint live-fire exercise contributed directly to NATO’s collective defense posture and reinforced security in the Black Sea region.
-(U.S. Army video by Sgt.
-Adel Pacheco Alvarez and Spc.
-Brandi Frizzell).
+(U.S. Army by Spc.
+Brandi Frizzell and Sgt.
+Pacheco Alvarez).

 |Date Taken: